garethr/riemann-vagrant/README.md

 You can access the dashboard at http://localhost:4567 due to that port being forwarded and if you're experimenting with the a Riemann client you can access that on localhost:5555.

-## Riemann Puppet Module

-The Riemann puppet module bundled here wants a bit of refactoring and pulling out into a separate repository at some point and uploading to The Forge.
-For the moment feel free to copy it from here.

-## Contributing

-The puppet module for riemann included here has both a test suite and is syntax checked.
-If you're going to contribute, or just interested in testing Puppet code, first install the dependencies:

-    bundle install

-The run the tests and linter:

-    bundle exec rake spec
-    bundle exec rake lint

 ## License